dez0/webzo/README.md

 end
 ```

-This is an example of the new `when` statement in the `/mailer.rb` file.
+This is an example of the new `when` statement in root `mailer.rb` file.
 ```
 unless params[:type].nil?
   mailer = case params[:type]